mohneesh9797-puresoftware/lzws/README.md

 Than you need to provide new destination (same buffer for example).

 PS minimum `destination_length` is just 2 bytes, `source_length` is 1 byte.
-We can recommend to use 32 KB buffers for `linked-list` and 1 MB for `sparse-array`.
+We can recommend to use 32 KB buffers for `linked-list` and 512 KB for `sparse-array`.

 Please read [src/file.h](src/file.h) and [src/file.c](src/file.c) for more info.